adityadhiman-in/drip_drop/README.md

    node server.js or nodemon server.js
    ```

+## Contributions

+We are open for the suggestions and contributions, To contribute follow the given process

 ## Contact

 Feel free to reach out if you have any questions or suggestions!